TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/UsingPhpdoc.rst

 It ends with the next blank line.
 Any additional text after that line and before the first tag is the long description.

-In the comment blocks use the *short* forms of the type names (e.g.
-:php:`int`, :php:`bool`, :php:`string`, :php:`array` or
+In the comment blocks use the *short* forms of the type names (for example :php:`int`, :php:`bool`, :php:`string`, :php:`array` or :php:`mixed`).
-:php:`mixed`).